Perth Regiment: Post War

-In 1954, as a result of the Kennedy Report on the Reserve Army, this regiment was amalgamated with The Highland Light Infantry of Canada to form The Perth and Waterloo Regiment (Highland Light Infantry of Canada).
+In 1954, as a result of the Kennedy Report on the Reserve Army, this regiment was amalgamated with the Highland Light Infantry of Canada to form the Perth and Waterloo Regiment (Highland Light Infantry of Canada).
 This was not a successful amalgamation, and in 1957 the two units reverted to their former designations.

-In June 1964, The Commission on the Reorganization of the Canadian Army (Militia), commonly called the Suttie Commission, issued its report.
-The Commission proposed the Supplementary Order of Battle to maintain the name of deactivated units and to facilitate reactivation.
-The commission further recommended that the Perth Regiment be transferred to the Supplementary Order of Battle and that the regiment's personnel be absorbed by 3 RCR (now 4 RCR).
+In June 1964, the Commission on the Reorganization of the Canadian Army (Militia), commonly called the Suttie Commission, issued its report.
+The commission proposed the Supplementary Order of Battle to maintain the name of deactivated units and to facilitate reactivation.
+The commission further recommended that the Perth Regiment be transferred to the Supplementary Order of Battle and that the regiment's personnel be absorbed by 3rd Battalion, the Royal Canadian Regiment (London and Oxford Fusiliers) (now 4th Battalion, the Royal Canadian Regiment).

-On 28 February 1965, The Perth Regiment was reduced to nil strength and placed on the Supplementary Order of Battle.
-At the time it was inactivated, The Perth Regiment consisted of a company in Stratford and a support platoon in St Marys.
+On 28 February 1965, the Perth Regiment was reduced to nil strength and placed on the Supplementary Order of Battle.
+At the time it was inactivated, the Perth Regiment consisted of a company in Stratford and a support platoon in St Marys.

-Before being moved to the Supplementary Order of Battle, The Perth Regiment its final Order of Precedence as 16.
+Before being moved to the Supplementary Order of Battle, the Perth Regiment its final order of precedence as 16.